 I have never seen drumstick in the regular stores in the United States.
-And even it is very rare to get good quality of drumsticks even in Indian stores as well here.
+And even it is very rare to get a good quality of drumsticks even in Indian stores as well here.
 So I always go for the frozen drumsticks that are available in Indian stores.
 Personally, I’m not happy with the taste and flavor of the frozen drumsticks.
 But no complaints, I have convinced myself as it is better than nothing.

 What is More Kuzhambu?

 This More Kuzhambu(should pronounce like “more kulambu”), is a yellow gravy made with buttermilk, ground coconut, and with Indian spices.
 This is is one of the very popular traditional dishes.
-This suits both to the everyday menu and grand occasion menus, like marriages and other celebrations.
+This suits both the everyday menu and grand occasion menus, like marriages and other celebrations.

 This recipe needs little prior planning and little preparation.
 But the cooking time is very lesser, it will take a few minutes.
 Like the amount of time which you spend on making coffee.

-There are some dishes always stays on top of your favorites.
+There are some dishes always stay on top of your favorites.
 And some dishes need prior planning.
 And some dishes need preparations ahead of cooking.
 And some are instant and does not need any time or special ingredient.